 Efforts to establish a law on housing started in the 1800s.
-During that time, landlords and realtors weren’t prohibited from refusing to rent or to sell their properties to persons based on their race, nationality, or for other reasons.
+During that time, landlords and realtors weren’t prohibited from refusing to rent or sell their properties to persons based on their race, nationality, or for other reasons.
 Many listings would explicitly state that only those who satisfied their criteria could apply.

-Before the Fair Housing Act was signed into law, two other laws attempted to address discrimination: the Rumford Fair Housing Act of 1963 and the Civil Rights Act of 1964.
+Before the Act was signed into law, two other laws attempted to address discrimination: the Rumford Fair Housing Act of 1963 and the Civil Rights Act of 1964.
 It wasn’t until 1968 that the Fair Housing Act was signed into law shortly after the assassination of Martin Luther King Jr.

 Who is Protected By the Fair Housing Act?

 Under federal law, the act forbids discrimination against any person, regardless of their:

 - National Origin

 - Familial Status (e.g., households with children, pregnant tenants, etc.)

 It is important to note that under state and local laws, additional protection may be granted towards renters and homebuyers who fall under other protected classes, such as:

 - Source of income (including those who receive rental assistance)